0marContreras/BIScord-frontend/README.md

 # biscord

 A new Flutter project.
+This is a project of the IT group os Utch BIS.
+We are creating a "Discord" application to prove the use of real time connection and comunication, socket-io

-todos necesitamos tener la misma version del sdk, 3.19.3 en la terminal usar: flutter --version, si necesitan actualizar usar: flutter upgrade
+this project needs the recent version of the sdk, 3.19.3, for it check using: flutter --version, if you need to upgrade your flutter use: flutter upgrade

-y para descargar las dependencias usar: flutter pub get
+to install the dependencies use: flutter pub get